 - 2 tablespoons sugar

-- Whisk together cider vinegar, sugar, mayonnaise, salt and pepper in a medium bowl.
+- Whisk together dressing ingredients in a medium bowl.
 Set aside.

 - In a large bowl, combine broccoli, onion, cranberries, sunflower seeds, and bacon bits.
 Pour the prepared dressing over and mix well.

 - Refrigerate for at least one hour before serving.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.